isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

     :iscman:`kea-netconf` fetches the entire configuration from any Sysrepo datastore in a single ``get-config`` NETCONF operation.
 Prior to Kea 2.3.2, a ``get-config`` operation was done for each leaf and leaf-list node.
-Because of the significant changes, :iscman:`kea-netconf` is considered experimental.

 .. _operation-example-errors: